The Best Compact Cars to Buy in Canada in 2025

 Acura Integra

-Affordable can mean different things to different people.
 If you appreciate the Honda Civic but are looking for a luxury car, the Acura Integra is the answer.
 This nameplate was revived for 2023 in a front-wheel drive (FWD) only package.
-Most trims include a 1.5-litre turbocharged four-cylinder engine (200 hp, 192 lb-ft) with a continuously variable transmission (CVT), averaging 7.2 litres per 100 kilometres combined.
+Most trims include a 1.5-litre turbocharged four-cylinder engine (200 hp, 192 lb-ft) with a continuously variable transmission (CVT), averaging 7.4 litres per 100 kilometres combined.
 The Elite A-Spec trim optionally pairs this with a 6-speed manual transmission with a rev-matching system.
 In this trim, expect to burn 7.4 L/100 km combined with the CVT or 7.8 combined with the manual.
-Pricing for the 2024 Acura Integra starts in Canada at $41,579.
+Pricing for the 2024 Acura Integra starts in Canada at $42,602.

 BMW 3 Series

 Dollar for dollar, our current favourite luxury compact car is the BMW 3 Series.
-It’s offered as the base 330i with standard xDrive AWD, the plug-in hybrid 330e with optional AWD, and the mid-powered M340i xDrive.
-For those who want max gas power while it lasts, the BMW M3, M3 Competition and M3 CS are additional options.
-The 2023 BMW 3 Series starts at a price of $58,255 in Canada but can climb well into six figures depending on your desires and budget.
-(2024 figures were not yet available at publication time.)
-Fuel consumption is a similarly wide range, going anywhere from 3.2 Le/100 km combined to 12.7 combined depending on the model.
-If you’re shopping for a coupe and willing to give up some legroom, the BMW 4 Series is an option and has similar trims and pricing.
+It’s offered as the base 330i with standard xDrive AWD and the mid-powered M340i xDrive.
+For those who want max gas power while it lasts, the BMW M3 and M3 Competition are additional options.
+The 2025 BMW 3 Series starts at a price of $60,157 in Canada but can climb well into six figures depending on your desires and budget.
+Fuel consumption is a similarly wide range, going anywhere from 8.0 L/100 km combined to 12.8 combined depending on the model.
+If you’re shopping for a performance coupe, the M4, M4 CS, and M4 Cabriolet are alternative options.

 Genesis G70

 The Genesis G70 has got to be one of the most underappreciated cars on the market.
-In Canada, the 2023 Genesis G70 has a starting price of $50,633, which includes delivery fees, at-home test drive and vehicle delivery, at-home maintenance pick-up and loaner drop-off, five years of scheduled maintenance, a five-year comprehensive warranty, and more.
-(2024 prices were not yet available as of publication time.)
-For that price, you’re getting a 2.0-litre turbocharged 4-cylinder engine with 252 hp and 260 lb-ft of torque, paired with an 8-speed automatic transmission and standard AWD.
-A 3.3-litre twin-turbocharged V6 with 365 hp and 376 lb-ft of torque is offered starting in the 3.3T Advanced trim for $56,633.
-With the smaller engine, you’ll need to buy 10.0 litres of fuel for every 100 kilometres of combined driving, while the V6 requests 11.5 L/100 km.
+In Canada, the 2025 Genesis G70 has a starting price of $54,500, which includes delivery fees, at-home test drive and vehicle delivery, at-home maintenance pick-up and loaner drop-off, five years of scheduled maintenance, a five-year comprehensive warranty, and more.
+For that price, you’re getting a 2.5-litre turbocharged 4-cylinder engine with 300 hp and 311 lb-ft of torque, paired with an 8-speed automatic transmission and standard AWD.
+A 3.3-litre twin-turbocharged V6 with 365 hp and 376 lb-ft of torque is offered starting in the 3.3T Advanced trim for $59,500.
+With the smaller engine, you’ll need to buy 10.2 litres of fuel for every 100 kilometres of combined driving, while the V6 requests 12.7 L/100 km.
 It even has a relatively roomy rear seat.

 Honda Civic